A Conversation on Shareholder Engagement

 He received a BA in economics from Haverford College and an MBA in finance from New York University.
 He is a Chartered Financial Analyst.

-Prior to joining Ceres, she served as Chief Deputy Treasurer under California Treasurer Phil Angelides and Director of the Treasurer’s environmental financing authorities.
-Prior to her government service, Kirsten worked in the labor movement as Chief of Staff for the California Labor Federation, AFL-CIO.
+Prior to joining Ceres, she served as chief deputy treasurer under California State Treasurer Phil Angelides and director of the treasurer’s environmental financing authorities.
+Prior to her government service, Kirsten worked in the labor movement as chief of staff for the California Labor Federation, AFL-CIO.
 With the California Sierra Club and the Ella Baker Center, Kirsten co-founded the California Apollo Alliance.
-For six years, she chaired the Center for Labor Research and Education at University of California, Berkeley, and taught at Boalt Hall School of Law.
-As a lawyer with the firm of Beeson, Tayer & Bodine she represented unions and their pension plans.
+For six years she chaired the Center for Labor Research and Education at the University of California, Berkeley, and taught at Boalt Hall School of Law.
+As a lawyer with the firm of Beeson, Tayer, & Bodine she represented unions and their pension plans.

-Kirsten holds a BA from Yale College in music, a JD from Hastings College of Law, and an M.Div. from Church Divinity School of the Pacific.
-She is an Episcopal priest, wife, and mother of two teenage sons.
+In her early career, Kristen worked as a community and cultural organizer in Durban, South Africa.
+She holds a BA from Yale College in music, a JD from Hastings College of Law, and an MDiv from Church Divinity School of the Pacific.
+She is rector of the Episcopal Church of the Nativity, San Rafael, a wife, and the mother of two teenage sons.

 Bonnie M. Wongtrakool